 With these figures in mind it is vital you use the basic guidelines to safe water.
 We of course can only apologize for any inconvenience this might cause however understandably we have to comply to the law and help the city preserve basic water supplies for everyone.

 Thank you for playing your part in being water wise

 Phase 1 Water Disaster Plan

 The City of Cape Town implemented their Critical Water Shortages Disaster Plan from 10th October 2017; pre-selected suburbs can expect water outages or a drop in water pressure for short periods during peak periods of the morning and evening.
-We have no further details of which areas will be effected and what times.
-To date De Waterkant has not been greatly affected by this and if it does occurr will only be for a short period.
+There is no advance warning given however to date De Waterkant has not been greatly affected by this and if it does occurr will only be for a short period.

 Cape Town's water consumption has dropped to about 526 million litres per day however, the City now has a consumption target of 450 million litres a day.